 At $300\, \text{K}$, the S value drops from $235\, \mu \text{V/K}$ in the unstrained condition to nearly $155\, \mu \text{V/K}$ in the strained cases for p-type carriers.
-At low temperatures, the magnitude of the reduction in S is nearly the same for all strained cases, whereas the reduction is more evident at higher temperatures.
-The Seebeck coefficient of the unstrained as well as the strained cases is found to increase with the increase in temperature.
-At the highest temperature ($900\, \text{K}$) considered here, the S value of unstrained ML-MoS$_2$ with p-doping ($400\, \mu \text{V/K}$) surpasses that with n-doping ($340\, \mu \text{V/K}$).
+The thermopower in the unstrained, as well as the strained cases, is found to increase with temperature for both p and n doping.